Error-and-Erasure Decoding for Block Codes with Feedback

 For any probability transition matrix $W:\supp{\type{\dinp^{\blx}}} \rightarrow {\outS}$ we have\footnote{Note that for any $W:{\inpS} \rightarrow {\outS} $ there is unique consistent $W':\supp{\type{\dinp^{\blx}}} \rightarrow {\outS}$.}

 The set of all $\dout^{\blx}$'s with the same conditional type $V$ with respect to $\dinp^{\blx}$ is called the $V$-shell of $\dinp^{\blx}$ and denoted by $\Vshell{V}{\dinp^{\blx}}$:

-Note that for any transition probabilities from $\inpS$ to $\outS$ total probability of $\Vshell{V}{\dinp^{\blx}}$ has to be less than one.
+Note that for any transition probability matrix from $\inpS$ to $\outS$ total probability of $\Vshell{V}{\dinp^{\blx}}$ has to be less than one.
 Thus by assuming that transition probabilities are $V$ and using equation (\ref{eq:pb1}) we can conclude that,

 Codes whose codewords all have the same empirical distribution, $\type{\dinp^{\blx}(\dmes)}=P$ $\forall \dmes\in \mesS$ are called fixed-composition codes.
 In Section \ref{subsec:eran} we will describe the error and erasure events in terms of the intersections of $V-$shells of different codewords.
 For doing that let us define $\Vsint{\blx}{V}{\hat{V}}{\dmes}$ as the intersection of $V$-shell of $\dinp^{\blx}(\dmes)$ and the $\hat{V}$-shells of other codewords: